Google SWOT Analysis & Recommendations

 3. Establish brick-and-mortar stores

-Threats Facing Google (External Strategic Factors)
+Threats to Alphabet (External Factors)

 The presence of many firms and their rapid technological innovation are threats in the industry.
-In the SWOT analysis model, these threats are external factors that reduce or hinder the technology business.
+In the SWOT analysis model, these threats are external factors that reduce or hinder Alphabet’s technology business.
 The following threats influence Google’s strategies and profits:

-1. Competition against large and innovative businesses
+1. Competition with large and innovative businesses

 2. Regulations that restrict Google’s operations